 AMOUNT.
-The amount of the Total Disability Monthly Benefit equals:
+The amount of the Total Disability Monthly Benefit equals the lesser of:

-- 1. the Insured Employee's Basic Monthly Earnings multiplied by the Benefit Percentage (limited to the Maximum Monthly Benefit); minus - 2.
-Other Income Benefits.
+- 1. the Insured Employee's Basic Monthly Earnings multiplied by the Benefit Percentage; or - 2. the Insured Employee's Maximum Monthly Benefit.

-The amount of the Total Disability Monthly Benefit will not be less than the Minimum Monthly Benefit, unless the Minimum Monthly Benefit plus Other Income Benefits would exceed 100% of the Insured Employee's Basic Monthly Earnings.
+The amount of the Total Disability Monthly Benefit will not be less than the Minimum Monthly Benefit.